Show Cause Letters

 In assessing the allegations or purported findings in a show cause letter, it can be surprising how often employers and managers (even with the benefit of advisers) fail to afford procedural fairness, comply with their own policies and procedures, or take into account relevant information.

-Based in Brisbane, this law firm assists executives and employees across Australia in responding to show cause notices.
+Anderson Legal assists executives, employees, and public sector workers across Australia in responding to show cause notices.
 It works with people who are often facing a situation that threatens their livelihood, professional reputation, and financial security.

 You may have a number of options open to you in responding to a show cause letter.
 However, because the situation may be unfamiliar, involves short timeframes, and is generally highly stressful, people do not always appreciate their options or weigh them in a considered manner.
 If you think you may benefit from the advice and assistance of an experienced lawyer, contact Anderson Legal to discuss your options.